haraka/Haraka/docs/CoreConfig.md

   * nodes - if [multi-node.js][1] is available in the Haraka dir, specifies how many processes to fork off.
 Can be the string "cpus" to fork off as many children as there are CPUs (default: 0)
+  * user - optionally a user to drop privileges to.
+Can be a string or UID.

 [1]: https://github.com/kriszyp/multi-node/blob/master/lib/multi-node.js